HannahNT123/library_zines/README.md

 # 📚 Zines About Libraries, Librarians, and Librarianship

-🚀 *A zine library built for discovery, access, and experimentation.*
+🚀 *A little online library to preserve and make accessible zines by, for, and about librarians.*

 ---